-As mentioned, medicinal drug use is one way of helping your brain to feel less pain from dealing with hurt sustained from social exclusion.
-However, this is something of a 'sticking plaster' approach.
-As there are plenty of other ways to achieve mastery of feelings of repudiation.
-What should you be putting into your emotional first aid kit?
+As mentioned, medicinal drugs are one way of helping your brain to feel less pain from dealing with hurt sustained from the rejection of social exclusion.
+However, this is something of a 'sticking plaster' approach, and there are plenty of other ways to achieve mastery of feelings of repudiation.
+So, what should you be putting into your emotional first aid kit?

 Rejection can sometimes lead to you wanting to shut yourself away.
 This 'licking the wounds' phase is perfectly normal, but try to avoid it if possible.
 It's better to surround yourself with people that you like and trust.
 If you have experienced rejection at work, then socialise with friends away from that environment.
 People who see you in another light will be able to help rebalance your view of yourself.

 Or, if you've suffered from a relationship breakdown, then it's a good plan to meet with pals that know you from a time before you got together with your partner.
 These friends are likely to be less weighed down by the 'emotional baggage' of your split.
-Making entirely new social acquaintances can also be one of the best things you can do to set you on the road to emotional recovery.
-Join a club or group and try something new.
+Making new friends can also be one of the best things you can do to set you on the road to emotional recovery: join a club or group and try something new.